Key Takeaways from the 2024 PMAR Conference

 What resources are available for organizations going through verification (whether it’s their first or 10th)?

-There are also third parties, such as your verifier, that can help answer questions about GIPS verification.
-The CFA Institute also has a lot of great resources available such as the GIPS help desk (email them at: gips@cfainsitute.org), GIPS handbook and/or the GIPS Q&A Database.
+There are also third parties, such as your verifier, that can help answer questions about GIPS standards verification.
+The CFA Institute also has a lot of great resources available such as the GIPS standards help desk (email them at: gips@cfainsitute.org), GIPS handbook and/or the GIPS standards Q&A Database.

 We hope this session was rewarding for participants and left them with clear takeaways for enhancing their GIPS compliance practices.